spencerparkin/PhysicsEngine/README.md

 # PhysicsEngine

 The aptly named *PhysicsEngine* is, as its namesake suggests, an engine of physics, or "physics engine" in modern parlance.
-For now, it's primary concern is that of the simulation of the motion of rigid bodies through space.
+For now, its primary concern is that of the simulation of the motion of rigid bodies through space.
 Each rigid body takes the form of a convex hull.

 There appears to be 3 fundamental actions in such simulations.
 They are as follows.